lmolkova/correlation/http_protocol_proposal_v1.md

 | response from service-a | user | `Request-Id=abc` |

 #### Remarks
-* Fining all logs may require several queries, however user may also set correlation id to simplify it.
+* Log retrieval may require several queries, however user may also set correlation id to simplify it.
 Query may start with Request-Id from user: `select Id where Parent-Request-Id == 123`, which will give correlation Id.
 Then all logs may be queried for `Request-Id == abc` || `Id == 123`
 * Logs for particular request may be queried by exact Request-Id match
-* When nested operation starts (outgoing request), request-id of parent operation (incoming request) needs to be logged to find what cased nested operation to start and therefore describe parent-child relationship of operations in logs
+* When nested operation starts (outgoing request), request-id of parent operation (incoming request) needs to be logged to find what caused nested operation to start and therefore describe parent-child relationship of operations in logs

 ## Mixed hierarchical and non-hierarchical scenario
-In heterogenious environment, some services may support hierarchical Request-Id generation and other may not.
+In heterogenious environment, some services may support hierarchical Request-Id generation and others may not.

 Requirements listed [Request-Id](#request-id) help to ensure all telemetry for the operation still is accessible:
 - if implementation supports hierarchical Request-Id, it MUST propagate `Correlation-Context` and **MAY** add `Id` if missing